League of Ireland 2019: Club-by-club guide to the season

 Sligo Rovers

-A bit more of a rebuilding was required than Liam Buckley would have hoped after Mikey Drennan and Rhys McCabe both defected to Richmond Park but the former St Pat’s manager says he is happy with the squad he has put together given the budgetary constraints.
+A bit more rebuilding was required than Liam Buckley would have hoped after Mikey Drennan and Rhys McCabe both defected to Richmond Park, but the former St Pat’s manager says he is happy with the squad he has put together given the budgetary constraints.

-The likes of Dante Lererock and Romeo Parkes are unknown quantities but Daryl Fordyce will bring an awful lot of Irish league experience, most likely to attacking midfield and striker Ronan Coughlan arrives from Cork City with a bit of a point to prove.
-The football should be good but just a solid mid table finish would be something of an achievement.
+The likes of Dante Lererock and Romeo Parkes are unknown quantities but Daryl Fordyce brings an awful lot of Irish League experience and striker Ronan Coughlan arrives from Cork City with a bit of a point to prove.
+The football should be good but just a solid mid-table finish would be something of an achievement.

 St Patrick’s Athletic